microbit-sam/microbit-docs/docs/ubit/radio.md

 The buffer containing the the packet.
 If no data is available, NULL is returned.

 !!! note
-    Once  recv()  has been called, it is the callers resposibility to delete the buffer when appropriate.
+    Once  recv()  has been called, it is the callers responsibility to delete the buffer when appropriate.

 ##send
 <br/>